WSJ Magazine: Design and layout

 The magazine is oversized to be as large as would fit within the fold of The Wall Street Journal.
 Its specs are 9.875 by 11.5 in trim size and a 50-50 ad-to-edit ratio on a 60 lb paper stock.
-The premiere issue of WSJ. had 104 pages in the U.S. and 80 pages in the Europe and Asia editions.
+The premiere issue had 104 pages in the U.S. and 80 pages in the Europe and Asia editions.
 It included 51 advertisers of which 19 are new to The Wall Street Journal franchise.
 The initial cover featured Diana Dondoe in a dress fabricated from The Wall Street Journal newsprint design, which the New York Observer feels is a tip of the hat to a controversy noted in The New York Times about a poverty chic photo spread in the India edition of the August 2008 Vogue.

 Critical review

 Some media experts consider that pursuit of luxury retail advertising an effective strategy, but whether the magazine becomes a success is an open issue.
 Immediate speculation commented on the likelihood for success given the demographics of the initial subscription base.
 Others ascribed their great expectations to the brand.
 Some skeptics claim that since Journal readers are financial information seekers giving them a free magazine of luxury ads may be a waste of time.
-Others note the magazine's launch despite a market with declining advertising and a world economy suffering from the Financial crisis of 2007–2008.
+Others note the magazine's launch despite a market with declining advertising and a world economy suffering from the 2008 financial crisis.
 Some advertisers expressed appreciation for an opportunity to present to The Wall Street Journals readers in a different format.

 The content is slightly less focussed on consumption than How To Spend It.
 Gaudoin stated her intention was to make a publication that was less about how to spend it and more about "how to live it."
 She also intends to differentiate her magazine via wit and irreverence in order to make WSJ. less urban and less gritty" than T. The magazine claims to have planned to feature Sarah Palin in its inaugural issue even before she became John McCain's running mate in the 2008 United States presidential election.

-In 2013, Adweek named WSJ.
-"Hottest Lifestyle Magazine of the Year" for its annual Hot List.
+In 2013, Adweek named WSJ Magazine the "Hottest Lifestyle Magazine of the Year" in its annual Hot List.
 The November 2013 cover featuring Gisele Bundchen and Daft Punk won the Clio Award for Top Magazine cover of the year.